cloudposse/atmos/website/docs/integrations/terraform.md

 sidebar_label: Terraform
 ---

-Atmos natively supports opinionated workflows for terraform.
-It's compatible with every version of terraform and designed to work with multiple different versions of terraform concurrently.
+Atmos natively supports opinionated workflows for Terraform.
+It's compatible with every version of terraform and designed to work with multiple different versions of Terraform concurrently.

 Atmos provides many settings that are specific to Terraform.